gushogg-blake/svelte-view-engine/readme.md

 It is therefore a view engine (like Pug or EJS) as opposed to an app framework (like [Sapper](https://sapper.svelte.dev) or [Next.js](https://nextjs.org)).

-Components are compiled internally on the fly; there are no separate compiled versions of the modules living in the codebase.
+Components are compiled and cached internally on the fly; there are no separate compiled files living in the codebase.

-Component files and their dependencies can be watched for automatic rebuilding in development.

 Root template
 -------------